danielstrenger/FDEP/README.md

 # FDEP

 This package contains methods for investigating dependence in functional data.
-See the unpublished work
+For further details, see the unpublished work

 Hörmann, S., & Strenger, D. (2024), "Measuring Dependence between a Scalar Response and a Functional Covariate".

-for further details.

 ## Installation